Suraj151/esp8266-framework/README.md

 ### 18.2 Boot and runtime

 **The device factory-resets every five seconds.**
 NVM is invalid — a corrupt checksum, or a struct that changed shape since the last flash.
 With auto-reset on, one cycle recovers it.
-If it loops, a table has outgrown its address slot ([§5.9](#59-adding-a-table)).
+If it loops, a table no longer fits the space reserved for it ([§5.11](#511-adding-a-table)).

 **Boot stops after the banner and no access point appears.**
 The station connect is timing out against stale credentials.
 Hold the flash button for six or seven seconds to factory-reset, join the access point, and set fresh ones.